 How big is the Cube?

-16 x 16 x 16 mm, the size of regular gaming and gambling dice.
+Slightly smaller than 16 x 16 x 16 mm, the size of regular gaming and gambling dice.
 Note, by the way, that 16mm cubed looks very different to, say, 19mm cubed.
 That's because it's actually only just over half the volume (0.59).
 On the other hand, if you want a larger one, I am now making some in 20 x 20 x 20 mm - see the "larger dice" link in the menu.

 How is it powered?

 With a small lithium polymer battery contained within the Cube.
 This is not user-accessible (i.e. you can't take the Cube apart) but it is easily rechargeable.

 I use another electronic mentalism product.
 I am worried that yours might interferere with it